pagkly/Zed/Investopedia4/How Cost-Benefit Analysis Process Is Performed.md

 ## Understanding Cost-Benefit Analysis

 Before building a new plant or taking on a new project, prudent managers conduct a cost-benefit analysis to evaluate all the potential costs and revenues that a company might generate from the project.
-The outcome of the analysis will determine whether the project is financially feasible or if the company should pursue another project.
+The outcome of the analysis [[Will|will]] determine whether the project is financially feasible or if the company should pursue another project.

-In many models, a cost-benefit analysis will also factor the [[opportunity cost]](https://www.investopedia.com/terms/o/opportunitycost.asp) into the decision-making process.
+In many models, a cost-benefit analysis [[Will|will]] also factor the [[opportunity cost]](https://www.investopedia.com/terms/o/opportunitycost.asp) into the decision-making process.
 Opportunity costs are alternative benefits that could have been realized when choosing one alternative over another.
 In other words, the opportunity cost is the forgone or missed opportunity as a result of a choice or decision.
 Factoring in opportunity costs allows project managers to weigh the benefits from alternative courses of action and not merely the current path or choice being considered in the cost-benefit analysis.

 By considering all options and the potential missed opportunities, the cost-benefit analysis is more thorough and allows for better decision-making.